Soft Skills

 • Perfectionism

-It’s only once these behaviors are acknowledged as a problem that we can start proactively changing them and moving forward.
+It’s only once we acknowledge these behaviors as a problem that we can start proactively changing them and moving forward.

 Self-management is the antidote to self-defeating behaviors (SDB), and self-awareness is the path to getting there.